Data Usage over Mobile Internet

 Make sure you have auto-downloads of system and software updates turned OFF.
 Completely.

-Save updates for when you can manually allow them over a fast unlimited internet connection or for when they won't steal all your bandwidth!
+Save your updates for when you can manually allow them to run over a fast, unlimited internet connection; and/or for when they won't steal all your bandwidth!

-Controlling when these take place can be the key to your sanity.
+Controlling when these updates take place can be the key to your sanity.

 Game consoles, Blu-ray players, and even some smart TVs can use a ton of data silently, in the middle of the night, downloading updates too.
-Do not leave these devices connected to your network unless you are keeping a very close eye on them - or have limitless data.
+Do not leave these devices connected to your network unless you are keeping a very close eye on them - or have true limitless data.

-Even if you do have auto-updates turned off, or set only to download while on Wi-Fi - these settings sometimes get ignored.
+Even if you do have auto-updates turned off, or set only to download while on Wi-Fi - these settings sometimes get ignored or reset after an update.
 The joys of tech, right?

 Here are some historic examples of forced software updates that caught mobile users off guard: